operatingops/terraform_external_data/CONTRIBUTING.md

 1. Test your change:
    1. `tox`
+      1. If you're having trouble getting all the right Python versions installed, I recommend [pyenv][pyenv].
+Here's how I [set it up on OS X][python-osx].
    1. Each Python version should apply terraform and output a random number of cars from 0-9.
       (This apply is a no-op: it only collects and outputs fake data.)